Nels Stewart: Playing style

 Stewart used his shot frequently from close-in, drifting around the crease and waiting patiently to receive a pass before burying it in the net.
 He had remarkable balance on his skates, as well as tremendous hand-eye coordination.
-This was demonstrated perfectly in his inaugural Stanley Cup Finals against Victoria.
+This was demonstrated perfectly in his inaugural Stanley Cup Final against Victoria.
 In the first game of the series, Stewart was rushing the puck up ice when he was knocked flat by a heavy check from Cougars captain Clem Loughlin.
 Separated from the puck by five feet and sliding prone across the ice, Stewart nevertheless managed to hook the rubber with his stick and poke it past Victoria goalie Hap Holmes for the leading goal.
 In the second game, Stewart was body checked by two Victoria players at once.
 Wildly off-balance, he managed to stay on one foot and fire another hard shot past Holmes.

 Thereafter, Stewart was notoriously difficult to knock off the puck, and could even propel it into the net one-handed – sometimes by steadying himself on the crossbar with his other hand and much to the irritation of opposing goaltenders.
 This was aided further by his use of a heavy stick with a lie of 10", almost L-shaped, enabling him to keep the puck close to his feet.

 Notwithstanding Stewart's accuracy and power, his best asset – and one that added to his reputation as a coaster – was an ability to collect rebounds.
 In the second period of the fourth and deciding game against Victoria in 1926, Stewart joined a rush which saw Hap Holmes stop four shots in rapid succession, all from the left side.
 With the entire Victoria defence having moved over to block for Holmes, Stewart corralled a rebound, skirted behind the right side of the net and picked the top-left corner with a backhand shot.
 Sixteen minutes later in the period, he grabbed one of his own rebounds and repeated the feat, again hitting the left corner.

 I remember we had an old-timers game for charity, and I was playing with Nels.
 The puck came to Nels from behind the net, and he was out in front – where he usually was when he was playing in the National Hockey League.
 And what he did to that goalkeeper was just shameful, it made him look so silly.
 He just turned him inside out…it was a masterpiece, something I’d never seen before.